 For most of us in the industry, we are often called upon last.
 By last, I mean the customer typically makes decisions about pond placement, layout, aesthetics, an unrealistic budget and so forth.
 As a qualified builder, your job is to deal with the direction the project is already heading, making suggestions based on the types of construction techniques familiar to you.
 You make these suggestions to help the customer realize his or her vision within a more realistic budget for a successful build.
 Your history of experience rebuilding poorly-constructed or poorly-designed ponds gives you an invaluable level of experience in things not to do.

 Backyard garden ponds usually have some room to expand pre-filtration, bio-filtration, circulation, aeration and all the necessary components you know your customer needs but might not be aware of.
+Formal ponds, on the other hand, can be much more difficult to build properly.
+If located in a backyard, these difficulties are somewhat easier to overcome; however, courtyard and patio ponds surrounded by hardscape or the walls and foundation of a house are the really tough ones.

 Most of the formal designs I come across are created by an architect hired by the customer to design their home or landscape.
 I have great respect for architects, but most of them have little to no experience with proper pond functionality and layout.
 This isn’t an issue if you are brought in during the design stage.
 An architect has an aesthetic concept in mind for the client without consideration for the life-support requirement necessary to express the vision.
 Architects consider the form first — and not necessarily the function, at all.